 Seattle Center is more than just the city’s cultural center and much more than a grouping of entertainment venues and museums.
 The Center is the soul of the city.
-Here Seattle gathers to mourn (the victims of Sept 11, the deaths of Jimi Hendrix and Kurt Cobain) and to celebrate; festivals, sporting events, ethnic heritage and all the arts.
+Here Seattle gathers to mourn national tragedies or the loss of local heroes (Jimi Hendrix and Kurt Cobain, etc.) and to celebrate; festivals, sporting events, ethnic heritage, and all the arts.

 Check out the maps posted at any of the entrances to Seattle Center – there are too many venues and exhibits to even begin to mention them all here.
 See a performance at one of the theaters, visit the Northwest Rooms to see native crafts, and relax in the Sculpture Garden.
 The list below represents only a few of the major venues at the Center.

-If you are eating at Sky City your trip to the observation deck is free, otherwise you will pay an admission fee of $13 for your elevator ride.
+If you are eating at Sky City your trip to the observation deck is free, otherwise, you will pay an admission fee of $13 for your elevator ride.
 At night the price goes up to $17.
-The observation deck is open untill midnight.
+The observation deck is open until midnight.